ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

   - project: 'ska-telescope/templates-repository'
     file: 'gitlab-ci/includes/conan.gitlab-ci.yml'

 And this will add both jobs to your pipeline.
-The build job will package all conan packages under conan/ folder and save them on the gitlab artefacts under the folder build/conan.
-The publish job that only runs on Tagged Commits will publish the conan packages present on the gitlab artefact build/conan folder to CAR.
+The build job will build all conan packages under conan/ folder and save them on the gitlab artefacts under the folder build/.conan.
+The publish job that only runs on Tagged Commits will publish the conan packages present on the gitlab artefact build/.conan folder to CAR.